andykent/orca/README.md

 This will create a config/orca.rb file for you to get started with.

-To ship a run a command the syntax is as follows...
+To ship run a command the syntax is as follows...

     orca [command] [package] [node]